 In short, the people on the City Council affect people’s daily lives and the community’s long-range future more than you might expect.
 If you live or work in Red Wing, you should absolutely care about who runs and gets elected to our City Council.

-There will be three City Council seats open in the General Election for the 4-year term starting in 2020.
+There will be three City Council seats and a Mayor seat open in the General Election for 4-year terms starting in 2021.

 The City receives many requests each year to add or changestreets signs or traffic control at intersections or along street segmentswithin the City.
 These requests include: